Rajpratik71/linux-manPages/cmuwmtopbm.md

 cmuwmtopbm(1)                                                                           General Commands Manual                                                                          cmuwmtopbm(1)

 NAME
-       cmuwmtopbm  - convert a CMU window manager bitmap into a portable bit‐ map
+       cmuwmtopbm - convert a CMU window manager bitmap into a portable bitmap

 SYNOPSIS
        cmuwmtopbm [cmuwmfile]

 DESCRIPTION
        Reads a CMU window manager bitmap as input.
-Produces a portable  bit‐ map as output.
+Produces a portable bitmap as output.

 SEE ALSO
        pbmtocmuwm(1), pbm(5)